Soccer Mommy: Musical career

 Allison's first album as Soccer Mommy, For Young Hearts, was released in 2016 on Orchid Tapes.
 Her second album, Collection, was released in 2017 on Fat Possum Records.
 Her debut album proper, titled Clean, was released on March 2, 2018.

-She has toured with Stephen Malkmus, Mitski, Kacey Musgraves, Jay Som, Slowdive, Frankie Cosmos, Liz Phair, Phoebe Bridgers and others.
 She joined Paramore and Foster the People on the first half of their 2018 summer tour.
 Soccer Mommy opened for Vampire Weekend in the fall.
 She also opened for a few shows for Wilco in the fall of 2019.

-Recent years (2020–present)

 In February 2020, Allison played at one of Bernie Sanders' presidential rallies and endorsed his 2020 presidential campaign.

-Allison's second album Color Theory was released in 2020 through Loma Vista Recordings.
-Allison's third album Sometimes, Forever was released in 2022, also through Loma Vista.
-Allison's fourth album Evergreen was released on October 25, 2024, once again through Loma Vista.
+Allison's second album Color Theory was released on February 28, 2020 through Loma Vista Recordings.
+She was scheduled to play at American annual film and music festival South by Southwest the following month, though it was ultimately cancelled due to the COVID-19 pandemic.
+That May, she released the first volume of the Soccer Mommy & Friends Singles Series, the proceeds from which were donated to a pandemic relief fund operated by charity organization Oxfam.
+Collaborations on this project included one with singer-songwriter Jay Som, who recorded a cover of "Lucy".
+Other collaborators included Andrew VanWyngarden of MGMT, Beabadoobee and Beach Bunny.

+She eventually toured the US in the fall of 2021 to support Color Theory.
+She toured North America again in 2022, playing rescheduled dates in Montreal and Toronto.
+She performed on WNRN in March 2022, where she played new material.
+She also performed on The Tonight Show Starring Jimmy Fallon the following month.